-Any change to the economic and political factors in any of the key markets in which the Group operates could affect consumer behaviour and have an impact on the Group's results of operations and financial condition and cause the Group to fail to deliver on its strategic growth plans.
+Change to the economic and political factors in any of the top markets in which the Group operates often affect consumer behaviour and have an impact on the Group's results of operations and financial condition.
+These could cause the Group to fail to deliver on its strategic growth plans.